About Our Retreats

 We emphasize community practice so that we can support each other and benefit from each other’s presence.
 We ask all who join us to help create the energy of community and togetherness by participating in all scheduled activities and by sharing their living space with others.

 The Five Mindfulness Trainings are the foundation of our practice and represent the Buddhist vision for a global spirituality and ethic.
 In order to create a safe, harmonious, and healthy environment, we ask all of our guests to live in accord with these trainings during their stay.
-Retreatants are requested to refrain from smoking, drinking alcohol, and sexual activity while at the monastery.
+Retreatants are requested to refrain from smoking, drinking alcohol, sexual activity, and public affection (besides hugging meditation), while at the monastery.
 Please take a moment to read through the trainings.

 Internet, Phones, and Electronics